 Visual Learners

 “Visual learners” appreciate studying maps or diagrams and using highlighters to organize notes.
-They prefer written instructions or having a teacher demonstrate how something should be done.
-These students would rather take notes or make flashcards than get involved in class discussions.
+They prefer written instructions.
+They learn best from teachers who demonstrate how something should be done.
+These students like to take notes or make flashcards.
+They may not enjoy class discussions.
 My oldest daughter gravitates toward this learning style.
 She has always been an avid note-taker.
 As a college student, she still takes copious handwritten notes.
-She recently got Rocketbook Beacons so that she can upload the myriad of notes on her whiteboards—to the Cloud (who knew!?).
+She recently got Rocketbook Beacons so she can upload notes from her whiteboards—to the Cloud (who knew!?).

 Auditory Learners

-“Auditory learners” will easily soak up and repeat back any information they hear.
+“Auditory learners” will easily soak up and repeat back information they hear.
 These students relish class discussion time.
-They can easily memorize songs and articulate oral summaries.
+They can quickly memorize songs and articulate oral summaries.
 My son leans toward this type of learning.
-He is known for his long conversations (even at the age of two!).
+He is known for his long conversations (which started at age two!).

 Kinesthetic Learners

 A “kinesthetic learner” will learn best from a tactile experience, such as working with manipulatives.
 They might love doing science experiments.
-But they might not bother with reading the instructions ahead of time.
+However, they may not bother with reading the instructions first.
 Role-playing is a fun learning activity for these kids.
-My middle child is more of a kinesthetic learner.
+One of our children is more of a kinesthetic learner.
 She loves creating things.
-She also treasured her time acting on stage as part of a performing group.
+She also treasured her time acting on stage as part of a theatre group.

 Choosing Curriculum with Preferences in Mind

 How can we adapt to our child’s learning style when homeschooling?
-To soak up a historical account, for example, a visual learner will profit from taking notes or working on an activity sheet.
+To soak up an historical account, a visual learner will enjoy taking notes or working on an activity sheet.
 An auditory learner, however, might benefit most from sharing his thoughts through discussion.
 A kinesthetic learner could gleefully act out a scene related to the lesson.
-We can effortlessly tailor to our children’s learning styles with the right curriculum.
+We can tailor to our child’s learning style with the right curriculum.

-The History Revealed series by Diana Waring has a plethora of opportunities for learning in different ways.
+The History Revealed series by Diana Waring has ample opportunities for learning in different ways.
 A lesson example from one of her activity books (grades K-4) offers reading, discussing, watching a video, completing a word scramble, making crafts, mapping, drawing, singing, and playing charades!
-My son loved these activity books.
+My kids loved these activity books.

 Being Flexible

-On a personal note, however, this curriculum sometimes made teaching feel like a burden.
-It just didn’t work well with my teaching style (which is more open-and-go).
-When we used the History Revealed high school curriculum (written for grades 6-12), it was too much work to wade through all the activity options.
-(All the choices might energize others!)
-I did enjoy some other aspects of the curriculum (particularly Mrs. Waring’s enthusiasm, her Biblical focus, and her audio recordings), and the lessons certainly catered to the different learning styles of my children.
-So we stuck with it (for three years)!
+On a personal note, however, that curriculum sometimes made teaching a burden.
+It didn’t work well with my teaching style (which is more open-and-go).
+When we used the History Revealed curriculum, it was too much work to wade through all the options.
+(All those choices might energize others!)
+I did enjoy some other aspects of the curriculum.
+I appreciated Mrs. Waring’s enthusiasm, her Biblical focus, and her audio recordings.
+And the lessons catered to the different learning styles of my children.
+So we stuck with it – for three years!

-All that being said—don’t be concerned if learning style isn’t always at the forefront of your mind.
-If you have a struggling student, it’s certainly an area for further examination.
-If your school days are a bit ho-hum, consider pursuing activities that accommodate your child’s learning preferences.
-But give yourself kudos for being informed, and keep in mind that much of homeschooling is trial and error.
-You will probably sense your child’s learning style intuitively and figure out how he learns best, as you work together.
+Don’t be concerned if learning style isn’t at the forefront of your mind.
+With a struggling student, it is certainly an area for further examination.
+If your school days are ho-hum, consider activities that accommodate your child’s learning preferences.
+But give yourself kudos for being informed.
+Remember that much of homeschooling is trial and error.
+You will intuitively sense your child’s learning style.
+You will figure out how he learns best, as you work together.

-Additionally, if you have a student who may someday attend college, remember that he will have to adapt to however the material is presented.
+Also remember, if your student someday attends college, he will have to adapt to how the material is presented.
 This is true in the workplace as well.
 Our students need to be flexible about learning in a variety of ways.
-And as teachers, we need to be flexible about teaching in a variety of ways.
-But also know that using a curriculum you both appreciate can help to make the school day most profitable (enjoyable, agreeable, pleasant . . . you choose the word.
-Experienced homeschool moms—you know what I mean!).
+As teachers, we need to be flexible about teaching in a variety of ways.
+But using a curriculum you both appreciate can make the school day more profitable.

 Choosing Curriculum with Long-term Goals in Mind

 As you consider all the options, be cognizant of long-term goals.
 If you’re preparing your child for college, you’ll want to choose a more rigorous curriculum.
-College admission departments look for evidence that homeschoolers are prepared to complete advanced coursework.
-If your student seems to have an aptitude for math, a challenging curriculum will adequately prepare him for the completion of courses such as Calculus.
-This will look great on his high school transcript and be of benefit if he pursues a math major or related field of study in college.
+College admission departments look for evidence that homeschoolers are prepared for advanced coursework.
+If your student seems to have an aptitude for math, a challenging curriculum will prepare him for courses such as calculus.
+This will look great on his high school transcript.
+It will also benefit him if he pursues a math major or a related field of study in college.

 Maybe your child struggles with math but is linguistically gifted.
-You can select a math curriculum that just meets the entrance requirements for college.
+Consider using math curriculum that just meets the entrance requirements for college.
 Then relax your efforts with that subject.
 But go all-out pursuing four years of in-depth language study.
-(International travel is a great way to supplement foreign language study!)
+(Think BIG – international travel is a great way to supplement a foreign language class.)

 Keeping Doors Open

 I know this is obvious, but I think it is worth emphasizing.
 Students will not learn how to factor binomials or translate Latin on their own.
-If they don’t have a solid, well-rounded math or grammar education in the years leading up to Algebra or foreign language study, they will struggle.
+A solid math and grammar education in the early years will prepare them for algebra and foreign language study in the later years.
 Plan accordingly (for all subjects) if college is in the future.

 We chose to educate our children in a way that kept doors open.
-At some point on the homeschool trek, it might seem like college isn’t in your child’s future (I understand it isn’t feasible for everyone).
+At some point on the homeschool trek, it might seem like college isn’t in your child’s future.
+And I know it isn’t the best choice for everyone, so that may need to be weighed.
 But for us, we wanted to prepare our children for as many opportunities as possible.
-After high school graduation, they can decide which path to pursue.
-But we didn’t want any regrets over pursuits that were hindered by a lack of education in our years of homeschooling.
+We didn’t want any regrets over pursuits that were hindered by a lack of education in our homeschool years.

 Fulfilling that goal is hard.
 The days are long.
 Our kids will be uncooperative at times.
 Our self-discipline will wane.
-But it’s our responsibility as teaching parents to keep long-term goals in perspective.
-We must remember that curriculum is a tool for meeting those goals so that our children can pursue the missions that lie beyond the homeschooling years.
+But it’s our responsibility to keep long-term goals in perspective.
+We must remember that curriculum is a tool for meeting those goals.
+It helps us prepare our children for what lies beyond the homeschool years.

 Gathering Information on Homeschool Curriculum